Over 90,000 people flee as Typhoon Haima slams northern Philippines

 "Power lines have been cut off and mobile phone signals were intermittent."

-Isabela Governor Faustino Dy III advised people in his province to stay indoors, including those displaced families in evacuation centers.
+Isabela's Governor Faustino Dy III advised people in his province to stay indoors, including those displaced families who sought shelter in evacuation centres, as the local government started clearing the roads of debris.

-"The rivers are still swelling.
-They must wait for local officials to announce if it is safe to go out," he said in a radio interview.
+Storm warning signals were lifted in some areas, including Metro Manila, where schools were shut.

-There were no confirmed typhoon-related casualties yet other than the death of a 70-year-old man who reportedly succumbed to heart attack while in an evacuation center in Isabela.
+Haima on Thursday weakened as it moved away from the Philippines and over the South China Sea.
+It is expected to reach China by Friday.

 (Writing by Enrico dela Cruz; Editing by Michael Perry)